cs4241-19a/cs4241-19a.github.io/syl.md

 Note that the optimal strategy is to include both types of achievements in your project scope.
 In other words, it's rare for someone to get all 12 points of one type, but common for someone to play to their strengths on one side, and to try a few different things on the other side.

 \*Make sure any frameworks and libraries **do not** interfere with the underlying intellectual challenge of the assignment.
-In other words, if I ask you to write an HTTP server and you use a package, you'll lose points instead of gaining them.
+In other words, if I ask you to write an HTTP server and you use a package that provides a server in one line of code, you'll lose points instead of gaining them.
 Our aim is to open the black box of these packages in the scope of this course, so that when you encounter them later, you will be equipped to know what they're doing for you.